waleedahmed90/Demographic-Bias-Control-Clustering-Part-/README.txt

 1) [Hashtag_Demographics(3months)]#####################(92 Files)
 2) [hashtag_Usage_Info(3months)]#######################(92 Files)

-These two datasets are available on request
+These two datasets are a property of Max Planck Institute for Software Systems (Saarbrücken) and are available on request Write at waleed.wsd@gmail.com
-Please write at waleed.wsd@gmail.com